Hans Peter Holm

-Biography
+Early life

-Holm was born 17 June 1772 at Søholm, north of Copenhagen, to ship's master Peter Holm (1725–1786) and Christence Morslet (1744–1819).
-In 1807 he married Marie Heegaard (1791–1860), daughter of a plantation owner in St Croix in the Danish West Indies (DWI; now the US Virgin Islands).
+Hans Peter Holm was born 17 June 1772 at Søholm, north of Copenhagen, to ship's master Peter Holm (1725–1786) and Christence Morslet (1744–1819).
+In 1807 he married Marie Heegaard (1791–1860), the daughter of a plantation owner in St Croix in the Danish West Indies.
 He died 26 October 1812 at Langesundsfjorden, Bamble, Telemark (SW of Oslo), and is buried in Langesund Church.

-Early career
+Naval career

 At the age of 12, Holm accompanied his father, who was a ship's master in the Danish Asiatic Company, on a strenuous voyage to the East.
 Upon his return to Denmark in 1785 he enrolled as a cadet at the Naval Cadet Academy in Copenhagen, from which he graduated on 6 March 1789.
 As a junior lieutenant, he saw service in the Norske Løve, and in Havfruen with the home squadron.
 In 1793–94 he was serving on board the brig on its cruise to the Danish West Indies.
 After further spells in home waters on board HDMS Fredericksværn (then acting as a cadet training ship), and HDMS Cronborg, he was aboard in the Mediterranean under the leadership of Steen Andersen Bille during the Danish attack on Tripoli.

 Holm received promotion to senior lieutenant on 3 November 1798.
 He then served as the recruiting officer at Arendal, southern Norway.
 Spells at sea followed, including serving on board HDMS Oldenburg on 15 November 1798 when a severe storm in Table Bay, South Africa, drove the vessel ashore.
 Holm served again in the Mediterranean in 1800–01 on the ship Sejeren.

 Danish West Indies

-Holm traveled to the Danish West Indies (DWI) in 1802 to retake command of which had been surrendered to the British when they had occupied the islands in 1801.
+Holm traveled to the Danish West Indies in 1802 to retake command of which had been surrendered to the British when they had occupied the islands in 1801.
 Lougen returned to Copenhagen on 7 September 1802.

-Almost immediately, Holm returned to the DWI for a period of some ten months, but was back in Denmark in June 1804.
+Almost immediately, Holm returned to the Danish West Indies for a period of some ten months, but was back in Denmark in June 1804.
 His next assignment was as a recruiting officer in Tønning, tasked with stopping foreign vessels hiring Danish seamen.

-Soon, however, he was back in the DWI as chief pilot and harbour master on St Croix, which positions he retained during the British occupation of the island from December 1807, until the spring of 1809.
-During his time in the DWI, Holm was promoted to Commander (Kapt Lt) on 1 March 1805.
+Soon, however, he was back in the Danish West Indies as chief pilot and harbour master on St Croix, which positions he retained during the British occupation of the island from December 1807, until the spring of 1809.
+During his time in the Danish West Indies, Holm was promoted to Commander (Kapt Lt) on 1 March 1805.
 He returned to Europe on an American brig in 1809.
 Holm then became second-in-command of the ship-of-the-line Pultusk, blockaded in the River Scheldt, until December 1810.